Remember Your Time in New Zealand with a Tattoo!

 - Footsteps, passport, plane (to symbolise the journey)

 - Wildlife (Maui dolphins, kiwi bird, kea, etc.)

 - Passport entry stamp to New Zealand (this will include the date your adventure started, as well as an original design)

 - A heart saying I love Mom (just because that’s original, right?!)

 The Most Convenient Places to Get a Tattoo in New Zealand

-With your head full of fresh memories from an unforgettable trip that changed your for life, getting a tattoo from your exit city is clearly the most convenient way to do it.
-So it is no surprise that Auckland, Christchurch and Queenstown are the towns where most tattoos are done.
+With your head full of fresh memories from an unforgettable trip that changed you for life, getting a New Zealand tattoo from your exit city is clearly the most convenient way to do it.
+So it is no surprise that Auckland, Christchurch and Queenstown are the towns where most NZ tattoos are done.
 Make sure to book ahead as some tattoo artists are well sought after.
 We also advise you to book your ink session about a week before flying to avoid complications.

 Ship Shape Tattoo